ahb7/CRUD_REST_APIs/README.md

 MongoDB will have database of users with fields - id, name, email and password.

 The application provides the following REST API endpoints:
-GET /users - Returns a list of all users.
+\tGET /users - Returns a list of all users.
-GET /users/<id> - Returns the user with the specified ID.
+\tGET /users/<id> - Returns the user with the specified ID.
-POST /users - Creates a new user with the specified data.
+\tPOST /users - Creates a new user with the specified data.
-PUT /users/<id> - Updates the user with the specified ID with the new data.
+\tPUT /users/<id> - Updates the user with the specified ID with the new data.
-DELETE /users/<id> - Deletes the user with the specified ID.
+\tDELETE /users/<id> - Deletes the user with the specified ID.

 1.At first install Anaconda and Postman and MongoDB.
 2.Create local environment: